DBCG/connectathon/README.md

 ```
 NOTICE:

-The struture of the Connectathon repo is being updated to match conventions of other IGs to enable cross IG usage of the "refresh" tooling.
+The struture of the Connectathon repo has been updated to match conventions of other IGs to enable cross IG usage of the "refresh" tooling.

-The impact will be the following folder changes:
+The impacted the following directory changes:
-IS:
+WAS:
    "cql/"
    "resources/library/"
    "resources/measure/"